MatthiasElectronic/AWG_DHO8-900/README.md

 - a DC offset potentiometer would be helpful
 - improve the gain accuracy, but this can get very difficult
 - choose connectors with through-hole alignment pins for easier assembly, but this might require better measurement of the dimensions.
-- Trying to find and eliminate the 740kHz and 1.3MHz ripple.
+- Eliminate the 740kHz and 1.3MHz EMI incoupling of the unshielded inductors on the mainboard.
+Easiest solution could be swapping layer 3 (GND) and layer 4 (signal) and correcting trace widths for the impedances.

 Be warned that on the left hand side from the relays, the plastic case gets very close to the PCB, so even large MLCCs or SMD inductors can be too large and the relays definitly are.